 Despite being a little bit off the beaten path, about a 15-minute walk from the Moncloa metro station, a visit to the Museo del Traje is a must for anyone who loves fashion.
-Built between 1971 and 1973, the immense building which houses the Museo del Traje showcases a vast collection of clothing, costume, accessories, and objects dating all the way back to the 16th century.
+Built between 1971 and 1973, the immense building which houses the Museo del Traje showcases a vast collection of clothing, costumes, accessories, and objects dating all the way back to the 16th century.

 From marveling at the intricate embroidery on a gorgeous ball gown from the 19th century to admiring the modern work of Spanish designer Cristóbal Balenciaga, the Museo del Traje took me on a journey through the evolution of fashion throughout Spain and Europe.